-Walmart is building a vast and varied marketplace to rival Amazon and began accepting third-party ecommerce sellers in 2016.
-If you’re wondering how to sell on Walmart, this guide walks you through each step, from application to setup to launch.
+Walmart has built a vast and varied marketplace to rival Amazon and has been accepting third-party ecommerce sellers since 2016.
+This guide walks you through selling on Walmart each step of the way, from application to set up to launch.

 Step 1: Apply to Sell on Walmart

 Sellers have to apply to start selling on the Walmart marketplace.
 The application isn’t lengthy, but the wait is.
 After providing your basic business information and an overview of what and how you currently sell, be prepared to wait 2-3 weeks for a response.

 If approved to sell on Walmart, you’ll receive an email invite to set up a Walmart seller account.
 But, not everyone is approved, so let’s see what type of online seller the Walmart marketplace is looking for.